 Why Do I Need Insurance?

 Paying for insurance is one of those things that none of us likes doing, especially when things are going well and we don’t feel like we need it.
-However, have just one health issue or car accident, and you’ll be glad that you’re paying for the insurance.
+Have just one health issue or car accident, however, and you’ll be glad that you’re paying for the insurance.

 What Types Of Insurance Should I Have?